AhmedShaiyan/tp/docs/team/hiteshriacharya.md

 - Added documentation for the `quote` command
 #### Contributions to the DG:
 - Added documentation for the implementation of the `Article Scraper`
+- Illustrated how the code works using two sequence diagrams and one class diagram
 - Added documentation for the `quote` function
+- Illustrated how the code works using one sequence diagram

 ### Contributions to Team-Based Tasks
 - Organised code into different classes like `NewsImporter`, `UI` and `Parser`